 You can use the iPhone for serious documentary, news and factual filmmaking.
 I put together a compact, portable kit to get great sound and images with an iPhone 6S.

-Update: I’m not using this kit any more.
+Update: This page is no longer updated.
+I’m not using this kit any more.
 I now use the ShoulderPod clamp when I need to be inconspicuous, or the iOgrapher iPhone case if I need to mount accessories and lenses.
+I’ve replaced my iPhone 6S with an SE, which is more or less the same size but has a better camera and processor.
 More about them on this page.

 I also use a DJI Osmo Pocket stabilised camera controlled from my phone.

 I’m still using an iPhone 6S because it’s the most convenient standard-sized iPhone for filmmaking.
 Unlike the iPhone 7 it has a headphone/microphone socket.
 The 6S Plus would be better: as well as a bigger screen, it has optical image stabilisation.
 Alternatively, if you don’t mind the lack of a headphone socket, the iPhone 7 Plus has a dual lens system so you might not need add-on lenses.
 More about choosing iPhones for filmmaking

 Holding a bare cameraphone steady is tricky.
 You need a proper handle – or handles – so you can grasp it firmly.